-Statement of Purpose: This course partially satisfies the Government/Political Science component of the core curriculum and is designed for transfer to a senior college or university.
+Statement of Purpose: Introduction to Criminal Justice satisfies the Social and Behavioral Sciences component of the core curriculum for an Associate's degree at Clarendon College and is designed for transfer to a senior college or university

 Method of Instruction: Each class will consist of in-class lectures and/or power point presentations by the instructor on relevant material from the textbook as well as other sources.
 Class time will also consist of classroom discussions concerning topics related to current political events and related issues.